TimZaleski/workbook/src/reflections/wk3/11-Day.md

 # Day 11

 ## What problem does using exports solve?
-Having multiple .js files affects performance, exports lets you only need one.
+Having multiple .js files affects performance.
+With exports, you can combine all scripts into one main script.

 ## How does export differ from export default?
 Export default lets you export with default values.